-They are not a true terrier, as not all of the seventeen breeds used to develop them were terriers.
+They are not true terriers, as not all of the seventeen breeds used to develop them were terriers.
 They are powerful, with large muscles and heavy bones.
 They have an all-black double coat, which is hard to the touch.

 They are an intelligent breed with a courageous but calm demeanor.

 Famous for its tracking abilities, the Bloodhound was initially bred to hunt wild boar and deer.